Douglass Park

 Douglass Park isn't just a green space - it's where the community comes alive.
 The stage area regularly hosts events like Jazz in the Park and DJs in the Park, filling the air with music and bringing people together.

 If you're hungry, the snack shack offers quick refreshments.
-And if you happen to visit during Westend Day, you're in for a treat as the park transforms into a vibrant hub of family-friendly festivities.
+And if you happen to visit during Westend Day, you're in for a treat as the park transforms into a hub of family-friendly festivities.

 The Practical Stuff

-Note that parking can get tight during popular events, sometimes spilling over into the neighboring residential streets.
-But that's just another sign of how much this place matters to the people of Lexington.
+Dog owners, your furry friends are welcome here, with plenty of open spaces to explore (just remember to keep them leashed).
+Note that parking can get tight during popular events, sometimes spilling over into the neighboring residential streets - but that's just another sign of how much this place matters to the people of Lexington.

 All Features & Facilities